MicrosoftDocs/azure-devops-docs/docs/report/dashboards/charts.md

 	-  Tags (You can filter a query using tags, however you can't use tags to configure your chart).

 > [!NOTE]
-> You can't group a query-based chart by tags, however, you can group a **Chart for Work Items** widget by tags that you add to a dashboard.
+> You can't group a query-based chart by tags, however, you can group a **Chart for Work Items** widget by tags that you add to a dashboard as described in []().

 ::: moniker-end